tgregory98/Personal-tools/README.md

 # Personal-tools

 This repo is my personal collection of python scripts.
 Some of them may be useful tools for simple tasks, and others were just little experiments.
+Feel free to have a look.

 ### 2D-plot
 A straightforward function plotter.